MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 ### Disaster recovery

 - The Azure Arc-enabled SQL Managed Instance in both geo-primary and geo-secondary sites need to be identical in terms of their compute & capacity, as well as service tiers they are deployed in.
-- Decide on a location to store the mirroring certificates when creating the disaster recovery setup that is accessible by both clusters hosting the Azure Arc-enabled SQL Managed Instances.
+- Decide on a location to store the mirroring certificates when creating the disaster recovery setup that is accessible by both clusters hosting the Arc-enabled SQL MI.
 - Consider how to monitor the downtime of the primary instance to decide when to perform a failover to the secondary instance.
 - Each Azure Arc-enabled SQL Managed Instance has its own endpoints, consider how your applications will access the primary endpoint in case of a failover with minimum disruption.